 How to Add Notes to a Record

-Section titled “How to Add Notes to a Record”Notes let you capture information that does not fit neatly into a field — meeting takeaways, customer preferences, internal observations, or anything worth remembering about a contact, company, or deal.
+Section titled “How to Add Notes to a Record”Notes — surfaced in HARi as Comments — let you capture information that does not fit neatly into a field: meeting takeaways, customer preferences, internal observations, or anything worth remembering about a contact, company, or deal.

-Section titled “Adding a Note”- Open any record (contact, company, opportunity, or any entity)
+Section titled “Adding a Comment”- Open any record (contact, company, opportunity, or any entity)

-- Type your note in the text editor
+- Type your message in the editor at the bottom

-Section titled “What to Use Notes For”- Meeting summaries — “Met at trade show.
+Section titled “What to Use Comments For”- Meeting summaries — “Met at trade show.
 Interested in enterprise plan.
 Follow up next week.”

 - Customer preferences — “Prefers email over phone.
 Decision-maker is the COO.”